You can add files to OneDrive in many different ways.

 If you have Windows 7, Windows Vista, or a Mac, you can install the free OneDrive desktop app to upload files and folders to OneDrive automatically.
 Files you upload using the desktop app can be up to 2 GB in size.

-You can upload files to OneDrive using the OneDrive mobile app for Windows Phone, iOS, or Android.
-To learn how, see Mobile apps: FAQ.
+You can upload files to OneDrive using the OneDrive mobile app for Android, iOS, or Windows Phone.
+To learn how, see:

 In any Office document, tap or click File, tap or click Save As, choose your OneDrive, and then pick the folder where you want to save the file.